-The material editor is used to adjust a material.
+The material editor is used to edit the properties of a material.
 It contains the following sections to edit different parts of the material:

 Transparency